About AL Daily

 The Wikipedia Entry spends some time on the question of whether AL Daily is conservative, as that term is understood in America, or libertarian.
 I think the editors like to report on the ideological or culture wars but are detached from the passions that drive the debate.
 I wouldn’t say that they are independent, but I am not sure what constitutes bias in the study of facts and events.
 They are loyal to keen observation and sound argument.

-2 responses to “About AL Daily”
+2 thoughts on “About AL Daily”

-I read that article on the shrinking book coverage in the newspapers, mostly out of morbid curiousity.
+1. I read that article on the shrinking book coverage in the newspapers, mostly out of morbid curiousity.
 For some twisted reason I am actually enjoying the death spiral of physical newspapers.
 I haven’t been reading a physical newspaper much in the last several years, so I hadn’t noticed what they have been dropping.
 Our local paper is pretty poor and certainly not worth buying for me.
 A lot of people I know quit taking it.
 So, I can see where the shrinking income in the newspaper business means something must go.
 Books aren’t too popular and I bet they don’t buy many ads to promote there books as something like the movie business.
 There’s probably ten times the coverage for movies.
 Theaters buy a lot of ads each week.

 I won’t miss them myself, neither the newspapers, nor the books they review.
 I don’t read most of the kinds of books that do get reviewed in newspapers.
 There are a ton of other places to get info about new books now that the internet has caught on, but mostly I just pick things up in the stores and look at ’em.
 If it looks like an interesting story, I’ll pick it up.
 After having worked in book stores for over ten years I know there are people who need to be told what to read.
 I rarely helped any of them after the first two or three years, partially through contempt, and partially because they rarely ever listened to my recommendations.
 When I read mysteries more regularily I read a wide range of authors, not just the crazy stuff from out on the edge of popular mystery fiction.
 I read new writers like James Lee Burke and Robert Crais and I read old writers like Craig Rice.
 I bet most mystery readers would not have ever heard of her.
 She wrote a whole bunch of great mysteries and I am glad that I took the trouble to find them in the 80’s.
 Some fan recommend her to me.
 I don’t think he read more than a couple.
 I read nearly all her novels, including a couple of her mainstream books.
 Jonathon Latimer is another great writer of the thirties and it’s hard to find his books and he’s been reprinted in the 90’s.
 I’d yak on about some great series or five and rarely did anyone ever buy them.
 Same thing at DreamHaven.
 Must be me.